pyne/pyne/docs/theorymanual/spatial_solvers.rst

 This page presents a detailed explanation of how :py:mod:`spatialsolver` works, including underlying theory, any assocaited assumptions, and information about correct and appropriate use of this physics.
+Excerpts are taken from  Development of a Quantitative Decision Metric for Selecting the Most Suitable Discretization Method for S N Transport Problems by Sebastian Schunert.

 *****************************
 Fundamental solver theory
 *****************************

-@TODO: add latex formatting for variables/equations, etc
+  This suit of solvers uses the SN equations to solve the Boltzmann transport equation.
 "The linear Boltzmann transport equation describes the evolution of the flux of neutral particles, i.e. neutrons or photons, in a host medium.
 It can be obtained from the general Boltzmann transport equation by neglecting particle-particle interactions, the dependence of the material properties of the host medium on the particle flux, and assuming that no electric force field is present."
 (1 p.5).

   The following are all spatial discretization methods used to solve the Sn equations of the Neutron Transport Equation (nte).
 There are three major assumptions each makes: (1) all systems are steady state (no time dependence), (2) in a non-multiplying medium (sigmaf = 0), and (3) featuring isotropic scattering.
 The Sn equations make the transport equation solvable by solving the transport equation along specific segments of omega, such that omega(n)=(mu,eta,xi)^T, with n = 1,..,N.  A nodal method is then used to come up with a specific solution.
 The nodal method is what differentiates each of these codes, as outlined below.

 *****************************
 General AHOTN theory
 *****************************

+The arbitrarily high-order transport method of the nodal type is a Transverse Moment Type Method.
+It is derived for arbitrary expansion orders with the order Λ

 *****************************
-Ahotn-LN theory
+Ahotn-LL/-LN theory
 *****************************

-Linear Nodal Method:

-Advantage: Very efficient when computing integral quantities (1,p.0)

-**Merge with LL description?

-*****************************
-Ahotn-LL theory
-*****************************

-Linear Linear Method:

-"The LN and LL methods both utilize moments of the balance equations, Eq.
-2.23, satisfying m x + m y + m z ≤ 1 augmented by three WDD equations per dimensions.
-Thus, the full set of LN and LL equations comprises four balance relations and twelve WDD equations.
-Within this subsection the WDD equations for the LL and LN method are derived in three-dimensional Cartesian geometry.
-In particular, the WDD equations for the x-direction will be developed for each of these two methods, but equivalent equations can be derived using the exact same procedure for the y and z-direction.
-Applying the operator Eq.
-2.43 to the transport equation leads to an ordinary differential h, i equation for ψ m
-<<INSERT THESIS LATEX HERE>
-(2.51)
-where χ km k ,m p (x) with k = y or k = z is given by:
-<<INSERT THESIS LATEX HERE>
-and +k = N, T and −k = S, B. In addition, the indices m k and m p are defined as follows: if k = y then m k = m y and m p = m z , while for k = z we have m k = m z and m p = m y .
-For making Eq.
-2.51 amenable to a solution χ km k ,m p (x)’s dependence on x is approximated by:
-<<INSERT THESIS LATEX HERE>
-(2.53)where λ = 0 for the LN method and λ = 1 for the LL method."
-(1, p.38-39)
+The Linear Linear and Linear Nodal Methods use linear TMB approximations to solve the SN equations.

+"TMB approximation is a good compromise for achieving high accuracy at a reasonably short execution time, thus resulting in improved computational efficiency."
+(1, p.38)

 *****************************
 Ahotn-NEFD theory